12 reasons why you need an alternative CMS to WordPress

 Are you on the lookout for a new CMS?
 Chance is that WordPress is on top of your mind.
-But is the platform the right one for your organisation?
+But is the platform the right one for your organization?

-WordPress is a great CMS for managing blogs or simple websites, something which is indicated by the numbers: WordPress controls 60% of the CMS market, and nearly 30% of all websites run on WordPress.
+WordPress is a great CMS for managing blogs or simple websites, something which is indicated by the numbers: WordPress controls 63.5% of the CMS market, and 43.2% of all websites run on WordPress.

-There is no doubt that the platform is both popular and user-friendly, but when you take a closer look at which sites run on WordPress and which sites don’t, an interesting question emerges: Almost none of the world’s largest brands and organisations resort to WordPress as a main CMS.
-Why is that?
+There is no doubt that the platform is both popular and user-friendly, but when you take a closer look at which sites run on WordPress and which sites don’t, an interesting question emerges: Few of the world’s largest brands and organizations resort to WordPress as a main CMS.
+Let's see why.

 The most serious weakness in WordPress is security, and the chief culprits in this matter are the plugins.
-Plugins in WordPress are optional extra functions that don’t come with the core package, and you can find and download them through the CMS or on the web.
+Plugins in WordPress are optional extra functions that don’t ship with the core package, and you can find and download them through the platform itself or on the web.

 The main problems with WordPress plugins are that they can be made by basically anyone—which pose a risk in terms of quality and safety—they can slow down your site’s performance if they are too many, and multiple plugins with conflicting sets of codes can disrupt each other and your digital experiences.